Pernille Mølgaard Hansen

-Pernille Mølgaard Hansen later Kaagaard is a former Danish badminton player.
-In 1964 she won both the National Championship and National Under-18 Championship and followed this up with five more National titles and 34 caps for Denmark from 1965-1977.
+Pernille Mølgaard Hansen later Kaagaard is a Danish former badminton player.
+In 1964 she won both the National Championship and National Under-18 Championship and followed this up with five more National titles and 34 caps for Denmark from 1965 to 1977.

 She is best known for her All England title triumph in 1970 with her mixed doubles partner Per Walsøe.